epfl-herus/demod/docs/source/overview/electricdemand_overview.rst

     Appliance categories

 Activity dependent appliance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As in CREST_, the electricity demand of *activity-dependent* appliances
+The electricity demand of *activity-dependent* appliances
 is estimated based on the probability that the appliance is turned on,
 which depends on the probability that someone is performing
 the related domestic activity.